Altuğ Çetinkaya, MD, FEBOMENUAppointmentAPPOINTMENTPATIENT REVIEWS

 What Are the Types of Eyelid Drooping?

-False eyelid drooping, on the other hand, is the appearance of drooping caused by the weight and sagging of the tissues on top of the eyelid, not the eyelid itself.
-It generally occurs due to the sagging of the skin and soft tissues of the upper eyelid and the eyebrows.
-The treatment for these conditions differs from the treatment for eyelid drooping.
-Detailed information on this can be found in the Eyelid Aesthetic section.
+Pseudo-drooping, on the other hand, is not caused by the eyelid itself but by the weight and sagging of the overlying tissues, creating the appearance of drooping.
+It usually results from sagging of the skin, soft tissues, and eyebrows above the upper eyelid.
+The treatment of these conditions differs from the treatment of true eyelid drooping.
+More detailed information on this can be found in the Eyelid Aesthetic Surgery section.

 Congenital Eyelid Drooping